pynaviz.base_plot#

 metadata_name (str) – Metadata key to group by.

-Plot one column versus another as a line plot.
+Plot one column versus another with a time-point marker.

 Parameters: